v6d-io/v6d/docs/notes/developers.rst

        :text: Building from source
        :classes: btn-block stretched-link

-When encounter troubles during your journal of vineyard, you may find answers from:
+If you encounter any issues during your journey with Vineyard, you may find solutions in:

 .. panels::
     :container: container-lg pb-4